ravidatt/sentimentanalysis/README.md

 5) Can only work if data set is available

 Naive bayes Classifier:

-NB is supervised Machine learning method.
+Naive Bayes is supervised Machine learning method.

 6 Steps process